D

 Once our approaches were defined, we quickly started to build the actual software, aiming for a quick proof-of-concept test.

 The team focused on building a working prototype for the test phase.
-Meanwhile, we also gathered supporters from KOICA volunteers to arrange user testing sessions together with Rwanda Education Board.
+Meanwhile, we also gathered supporters from KOICA volunteers to arrange user-testing sessions together with the Rwanda Education Board.

 User testing with students